timothyhull/namedtuple-maker/README.md

     ```python
     @named_tuple_converter
     def tuple_to_namedtuple(
-        iterable_input=my_favorites
+        iterable_input=my_favorites,
+        attribute_names=None
     ):

         return iterable_input
     ```

 4. Call the `tuple_to_namedtuple` function:
-    - Pass an iterable object (`my_favorites`, in this example) to the `iterable_input` parameter.
+    - Pass an iterable object (the default `my_favorites` object, in this example) to the `iterable_input` parameter.
-    - By default, you will receive a prompt to provide an attribute name for each iterable value.
+    - By default, you will receive a prompt to provide an attribute name for each iterable input value.
     - You may instead pass a separate iterable object of attribute names to the `attribute_names` parameter.

     <details><summary>Option #1 - Enter attribute names using prompts:</summary>